ufoss-org/ufoss-website/docs/kotysa/kotysa.md

 Use [type-safe SqlClient DSL](queries.html), Kotysa generates SQL for you !

-You don't have to be aware of all SQL differences between databases, Kotysa will generate the right SQL syntax for your database.
+You don't have to be aware of all subtle SQL differences between databases, Kotysa will generate the right SQL syntax for your database.

 ```kotlin
 val admins = (sqlClient selectFrom USER